 The ruins of Laodicea are located near the modern town of Denizli.
 The site has been well-excavated, showing remains of theatres, temples, a gymnasium and churches.
 Pipes which brought water from Hieropolis have been found showing severe blocking by mineral deposits.
 The hot water from Hieropolis was lukewarm and the high mineral content would not be pleasant to drink.

 The church in Laodicea was probably established by Epahras.
 Paul urged the Colossians to read the letter to Laodicea (Col 4:16).
-This is an otherwise unknown letter, which could be a reference to the letter to the Ephesians.
+This is an otherwise unknown letter, but could otherwise be a reference to the letter to the Ephesians.

 The total distance from Ephesus to Laodicea, travelling through all seven cities is about 450 km (280 miles), which would take 94 hours (12 days) to walk.
 The return journey to Ephesus from Laodicea is about 120 km (75 miles), which would take 35 hours (4.5 days) to walk, making the total distance 570 km (360 miles), taking 129 hours (16 days) to walk.